Evolution Yacht Agents: excellence in everything we do

 Belen Martin Lozano, managing partner and Barcelona area manager

 When large yachts dock at Spanish ports, we look after legal matters for them.
 This includes all procedures to do with their arrival, stay, and departure.
 We also offer all kind of in-house services: provisions, spare parts, contractors, logistics, customs, and concierge services for the crew, owners and guests on the yachts, along with medical assistance, transport, immigration, accommodation, entertainment, etc.

-When was B Lab founded and when did you start working there?
+When was CIDOB founded and when did you start working there?

 Enrique Oliver, Beatriz Alonso, and I were involved in founding the company 12 years ago, in 2010.

 What do you like most about your job?

 Doing our very best to achieve everything customers ask of us, and customer’s satisfaction and that of the team when we succeed.
 Our customers are very grateful, but also very demanding.
 This means that the company’s standards are very high.
 The team have to understand that we never say no, and that is what makes our work a constant challenge.
 We are competitive: we enjoy challenges and thrive under pressure.

 And what do you like least?

 Being let down by third parties who don’t have the same standards as we do.
 That's why we try to be proactive and always have a plan b, c and d, just in case.
 I like people who have the same motivation and “can do” approach as us and do whatever it takes to get things done.
 It’s a matter of attitude.

 What do you think makes your institution unique?